VladimirStanovov/CarND-Behavioral-Cloning-P3/README.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was first to use AlexNet-like architecture, and then improve it by adding more layers, trying different filter sizes, different number of fully-connected layers, making deeper convolutions and so on.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the AlexNet.
+I thought this model might be appropriate because it worked really well for image classification.

+Next, I've tried to use VGG-like architecture, which appeared to be more powerfull.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.